-Accessibility Feature Administration Guidelines 1r Text-to-Speech for the Mathematics Assessments (SR/PNP Reference CD) Before Testing: Identification for SR/PNP: The student's SR/PNP must have text-to-speech selected to activate the feature on the platform.
+Accessibility Feature Administration Guidelines 1r Text-to-Speech for the Mathematics Assessments (SR/PNP Reference CD) Identification for SR/PNP: The student's SR/PNP must have text-to-speech selected to activate the feature on the platform.
 Once a student is placed into a test session, the student will be assigned a form with embedded text-to-speech.
 Proctor caching is strongly encouraged.
 If this content is not cached, it may present challenges for the student during testing.
 Volume level must be determined prior to testing; once the test session begins, the volume level cannot be changed.
 The student will not have access to volume control in the secure TestNav environment.
 Test Administrator Training: Refer to the Text-to-Speech Tutorial on parcc.pearson.com for full training on tool functionality.
 Differences Between Text Only and Text Plus Graphics: Text Plus Graphics-Reads all printed text and the hidden alternate text descriptions for images.
+Text Only-Reads printed text but does not read any alternate text descriptions for images.
 During Testing: The student selects the "Text-to-Speech Player" icon on the toolbar on the right side of the screen.
 The test is read aloud to the student using embedded text-to-speech software.
 The student may pause and resume the audio.
 To choose a speed (slow, normal, fast), select the "Text-to-Speech Settings" icon.
 Once the test begins, the volume level cannot be changed.
 The student must be tested in a separate setting if unable to wear headphones.